The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 A Certificate of Research Ethics Approval will be valid for no longer than a one-year term (UBC Clinical Research Ethics General Guidance Notes, Article 7.3 ).
 This means that at a minimum, approved studies must be re-reviewed on or before the one-year anniversary date of the previous REB review.
 Subsequent renewals of approval will expire on the one-year anniversary date of the previous REB review.

 The determination of what constitutes a one-year term varies slightly, depending upon whether or not the study was reviewed by the full board process, by a delegated review process or whether or not it is a renewal of a previously approved study.
 Full Board Approvals are effective one year from the meeting date at which the application was reviewed and approved.
-Delegated review approvals are effective one year from the date that the delegated reviewer issued his or her approval of the study and the certificate was issued.
+Delegated review approvals are effective one year from the date that the approval certificate of the study was issued.
 Annual renewal approvals will be effective one year from the date of issuing of the certificate of approval, unless the annual renewal was required to be reviewed by the Full Board.
 If the annual renewal is required to be reviewed and approved in a full board meeting, the one-year period will be effective from the date of the meeting in which the renewal application was reviewed and approved.
-(Article 7.3)
+(Article 7.3).

 Please note that the RISe system sends out automated reminders 60 days, 45 days and 14 days ahead of the current approval's expiry date, as well as on the actual date of expiry.
-It is expected that the Principal Investigator will respond to this notice in a timely fashion and well ahead of the approval expiry date either by submitting an application for renewal or by notifying the CREB of the closure of the study.
+It is expected that the Principal Investigator will respond to this notice in a timely fashion and well ahead of the approval expiry date either by submitting an application for renewal or by submitting a closure of the study.

 1.2 On-Going Review at the Request of the Investigator